andbalch/andbalch.github.io/_papers/2020-02-08-junior-research.md

 ## Abstract

-Imagine automated robots, moving freely around a warehouse 24/7, free from the weight, and cost, of a battery pack powered through a grid of wirelessly inductive “Smart Tiles” in the floor, each loaded with sensors to help coordinate robot movement, avoid obstacles and report on warehouse conditions.
+Imagine automated robots, moving freely around a warehouse 24/7, free from the weight, and cost, of a battery pack powered through a grid of wirelessly-inductive “Smart Tiles” in the floor, each loaded with sensors to help coordinate robot movement, avoid obstacles and report on warehouse conditions.
 This experiment aimed to determine if Automatic Induction Robotics were safer, smarter, and more efficient than standard, battery-powered systems.
 This was